-Start from the Fall Creek parking lot off Felton-Empire Road and descend on the Bennett Creek Trail.
-Turn right at the Fall Creek Trail, immediately crossing a wide bridge across the creek.
-The trail descends gently through dense, green second-growth redwoods.
+From the parking lot, descend on the Bennett Creek Trail, then turn right at the Fall Creek Trail, immediately crossing a wide bridge across the creek.
+This area didn’t burn in the fire and consists of dense, green second-growth redwoods.
 The forest is surprisingly lush and doesn’t have the gloomy look that second-growth redwoods often have.

-© 2006, 2013 David Baselt
+© 2006, 2013, 2014, 2022 David Baselt